 The majority of fellowships awarded by external funders will provide the fellow with funding to concentrate on research, which can mean significantly reducing the fellows teaching load from 50% up to 100% of their time.
 Therefore, it is vital that any potential applicants discuss their plans with their Head of Department, Deputy Dean for Research and Professional Practice or Dean of Faculty before starting the application process.
 Applicants will need to provide their Faculty with details on how an awarded fellowship will affect their current workload, if any time will be spent away from the university, and whether any additional staff will need to be employed as part of the fellowship, including replacement teaching for the applicant.
 To support ECRs applying for fellowships to major funders, the ‘Scheme for salary support for ECR Fellowships‘ is available to support any salary shortfalls from the funding.
 Please read the scheme guidance for details.

 Any applications that are given the initial go ahead by the Faculty will still need to go through the normal submission process at BU.
 Therefore, applicants will need to discuss with their RDS Funding Development Officer their intention to bid for a fellowship as soon as they have agreement to apply from the Faculty.

-If you wish to discuss with RDS your research plans and/or the benefits of a fellowship then please contact your RDS Research Facilitator for the funder you’re applying to in the first instance.
+If you wish to discuss with RDS your research plans and/or the benefits of a fellowship then please contact the RDS Research Facilitator for the funder you’re applying to in the first instance.

 Types of Fellowship

 There are many fellowship opportunities available for all stages of an academic career.
 Examples of the most popular are shown below:

 EPSRC – Postdoctoral Fellowships: EPSRC only allows these in a few thematic areas.
 They expect that fellows have gained their PhD by the start date of the fellowship but consideration will be given to applicants who have taken a non-standard career path after their primary degree.
 Applicants can apply for up to three years for Postdoctoral stage award.
 Funding of up to 100% of salary, included is travel and subsistence, visiting researchers, small equipment items, consumables, access to facilities, and public communication training.